【Major Points】

 What are the common symptoms of abdominal pain?

-Some serious types of abdominal pain that may require medication or immediate surgery, such as bowel obstruction, hernia, appendicitis, and intestinal perforation, etc. If it happens, you may be in a life-threatening, so you should go to the hospital as soon as possible.
-For instance, persistent abdominal pain accompanied by other symptoms e.g. bloating, nausea, vomiting, diarrhea, fever, cold sweating, trouble breathing, dizziness, pale face, generalized weakness, and/or abdominal pain that occurred after injuries, you should visit the emergency room immediately.
+Some serious types of abdominal pain that may require medication or immediate surgery, such as bowel obstruction, hernia, appendicitis, and intestinal perforation etc. If it happens, you may be in a life-threatening situation, so you should go to the hospital as soon as possible.
+If abdominal pain is accompanied by any of the following symptoms, please go to the emergency room immediately:

-1. The following steps may help prevent abdominal pain:
+1. The following steps may reduce abdominal pain:

-1. Eat small frequent meals, chew carefully and swallow slowly, avoid greasy foods.
+1. Eat small, frequent meals.
+Chew thoroughly, swallow slowly, and avoid greasy foods.

 3. Exercise regularly.

-4. Limit food items that produce gas, e.g. onions, green peppers, sweet potatoes, soft drinks, fried foods, and high-sugar desserts, etc.
+4. Limit gas-producing foods such as onions, green peppers, sweet potatoes, soft drinks, fried foods, and sugary desserts.

-2. Wait for 6 hours and consume small amount of mild food items such as rice, applesauce, or crackers.
+3. After 6 hours, eat a small amount of bland food, such as rice, applesauce, or crackers.

 References